davidolufemi521/Port-Harcourt-Real-Estate-AI/README.md

 - handling missing values
 - standardizing categories such as neighborhood, furnishing, and property condition
 - removing duplicate listings
-- engineering useful features for modeling
+- preparing raw features for machine learning

+One important improvement in the final version was removing duplicate listings before model training, which helped make the model more reliable.

 This project shows the practical side of data science: most of the real work happens before model training.